 “Over time, I found that I was hungry to learn more about the technology, pushing the boundaries past the ‘norm’ of what our product supported and that I truly enjoyed solving problems,” Beavers shared.
 “This led me to take the next step in technology as a sales engineer.
 As a sales engineer, I was challenged to understand the intricacies not only of our platform but of the IT world and with that came the opportunity for certifications, like ITIL 4.”

-For many, the tech industry offers an endless number of career opportunities.
-Whether you’re already interested in the tech industry or considering a switch from another field, getting into the tech industry takes time, dedication and a commitment to always learning and growing to be successful.
+The tech industry offers many career seekers a virtually limitless supply of career opportunities.
+If you're already interested in the tech industry or considering switching to tech from another field, you must understand it takes time, dedication, and a commitment to always learning and growing to be successful.

 Facts about working in the tech industry: